 The College will inform both the Complainant and the Respondent in writing whether the College has concluded that a violation of the Policies did, or did not occur.
 Both the Complainant and Respondent will typically be notified of the outcome of the conduct process within 60 days of the commencement of the investigation, although circumstances (including the constraints of the school calendar and scheduling conflicts) may result in a longer period.
-In certain situations, where the complaint involves a report of a crime of violence or a forcible or non-forcible sex offence, the Complainant may be provided with information about the sanctions imposed against the Respondent.
-In all other cases, the Complainant shall be informed of sanctions imposed against the Respondent to have no contact with the Complainant (for example, sanctions that require the Respondent to have no contact with the Complainant, and/or removal from the same residence hall or class).
+In certain situations, where the complainant may be provided with information about the sanctions imposed against the Respondent.
+In all other cases, the Complainant shall be informed of sanctions imposed against the Respondent where the sanction directly relates to the Complainant (for example, sanctions that require the Respondent to have no contact with the Complainant, and/or removal from the same residence hall or class).